Oliveriver/5d-diplomacy-with-multiverse-time-travel/README.md

 In either case, note in particular that movement one board diagonally is not permitted (without a convoy).

 Convoys extend the quirk of standard Diplomacy that allows armies to move an arbitrary distance in a single turn if a chain of convoying fleets exists.
-So providing each fleet is adjacent to the next and all are ordered to perform the same convoy, an army could go almost anywhere.
+Providing each fleet is adjacent to the next and all are ordered to perform the same convoy, an army could go almost anywhere.

 Units are however forbidden from moving into boards that don't exist yet, even with convoys.
 Convoys and supports though can anticipate a future unit moving back in time, so the player can use the ghost board to enter supports/convoys via an arbitrary location in the multiverse.